Rondineli/serverless-vault-plugin/README.md

   - VAR_BAR
 ```

-It needs an structure at vault like: `vault write secret/path VAR_FOO=foo VAR_BAR=bar
+It needs a structure at vault like, `vault write secret/path VAR_FOO=foo VAR_BAR=bar

-### Using multiple path secrets with multiples or single password
+### Using multiple paths secrets with multiples or single password
 ```
 custom:
   config: ${file(env/${opt:stage}.yml)}